nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/component_development.md

 endmenu
 ```

+Component macro configurations will be generated in header files.
+Please refer to [Config Headers](../build_system/Configuration_System.md#config-headers) chapter for details.

 ## Supported Components

 There are following components which are already enabled in MCUXpresso SDK: drivers, components/utilities, middlewares and RTOS.
 They are located under `mcuxsdk/drivers`, `mcuxsdk/components`, `mcuxsdk/middlewares` and `mcuxsdk/rtos`.